-Field Function Your Action Physical Interface Description (Optional) Adds supplementary information about the physical Fast Ethernet interface.
-Type a text description of the Fast Ethernet interface to more clearly identify it in monitoring displays.
-MTU (bytes) Specifies the maximum transmission unit size for the Fast Ethernet interface.
-Type a value between 256 bytes and one of the following values: For built-in Fast Ethernet interfaces and Dual-Port Fast Ethernet PIM interfaces, 9192 bytes ■ For 4-Port Fast Ethernet ePIM interfaces, 1514 bytes The default MTU for Fast Ethernet interfaces is 1514 .
+Field Function Your Action MTU (bytes) Specifies the maximum transmission unit size for the Fast Ethernet interface.
+Type a value between 256 bytes and one of the following values: ■ For built-in Fast Ethernet interfaces and Dual-Port Fast Ethernet PIM interfaces, 9192 bytes ■ For 4-Port Fast Ethernet ePIM interfaces, 1518 bytes The default MTU for Fast Ethernet interfaces is 1514 .
 Per unit scheduler Enables scheduling on logical interfaces. ■ To enable scheduling, select the check box.
-Allows you to configure multiple output queues on a logical interface and associate an output scheduler and shaping rate with the queues.
-To disable scheduling, clear the check box.
-NOTE: You a can also manually set the speed and d link mode for a Fast Ethernet
+Allows you to configure multiple output queues on a logical interface and associate an output scheduler and shaping rate with the queues. ■ To disable scheduling, clear the check box.